 First play with the whole class and then try in groups (good for mixed ability groups).

-Guess the word (can be used for abstract nouns)
+Guess the word

 - Choose five words relating to recent conversational themes.